doctelligence/doctelligence-org-website/README.md

 DAO (Decentralized Autonomous Organization)

-Healthcare is not universal right, nor a universal process, it is a human collective effort...
+Healthcare is not universal right, it is a human collective effort...

 As a Foundation because stakeholders of healhtcare when centralised result in the self-interests of the entity over health of the individual